 You’re giving your body the best that you can give it.
 You exercise, eat right and want your skin to have a fresh healthy glow.
 Because you’re giving your body the best and working it hard, the natural by-product of all the work is sweat.
 You understand that sweating equals calories burnt which also gets rid of toxins, but what can you do if you’re unable to exercise due to injury or a busy work schedule?

-If this is you, don’t fret because there is a great healthy way to sweat out toxins and other impurities even if you’re injured and that using an infrared sauna.
+If this is you, don’t fret because there is a great healthy way to sweat out toxins and other impurities even if you’re injured and that is using an infrared sauna.
 We’ll discuss here what the sauna does and how often you can use one.
 In a nutshell, an infrared sauna helps your body release toxins such as heavy metals like mercury using infrared heats that emit infrared light turning it into radiant heat that is absorbed by the skin.

 The infrared light is created in the infrared electromagnetic field of the human body to aid in the elimination of skin impurities and other toxins.
 The process of using an infrared sauna are six-fold: